trinodb/trino/presto-docs/src/main/sphinx/connector/mongodb.rst

 This property is optional; the default is ``false``.

-``mongodb.ssl.enabled``
+``mongodb.tls.enabled``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This flag enables SSL connections to MongoDB servers.
+This flag enables TLS connections to MongoDB servers.

 This property is optional; the default is ``false``.